Nucleocytoviricota: Taxonomy

-The unrecognized families are parenthesized and placed in the most likely location.

 Hosts

 Host organisms typically include protozoa, invertebrates and eukaryotic algae.
 The class Pokkesviricetes infects familiar vertebrates, including multiple farm animals and humans.

 Examples

 Ascoviridae

 Order Pimascovirales.
 Members of the family Ascoviridae come in different shapes.
 Some can be rod-shaped, while others are oval.
 They measure up to 130 nm wide and 400 nm long.
-Theses viruses have circular double stranded DNA that have a length of about 100–200 kilobase pairs.
+These viruses have circular double stranded DNA that have a length of about 100–200 kilobase pairs.
 They infect lepidopteran insect larvae and can infect through parasitoid wasps.
 Once they infect they replicate and cause death in insect pest.
-This allows them to control insect populations.
 Ascoviridae can have up to 180 genes in its genome.
 The replication of this virus takes place in the nucleus of the host cell.
 When it replicates, it causes the nucleus to increase in size and eventually burst.
 After, the virion starts to form and spread.

 Asfarviridae

 Order Asfuvirales.
 A member of the family Asfarviridae is known as an asfarvirus.
 This virus is the cause of African swine fever.
 Some of the symptoms for this flu include fever, high pulse, fast breathing, and it can cause death.
 These symptoms can be similar to those from hog cholera, the difference is that the African swine flu can not be cured.
 There is no vaccine developed to fight this virus.